OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting_faq.rst

 With the refactored code, not only can you test every branch, but this is a lot more efficient.
-Every branch requires 2 tests.
+Every branch requires two tests.
+(In contrast, the original code needed eight tests if it had to go through to the North-East banch.)

-This is a good example of how mutation testing can help you to improve the quality and efficiency of your code.
+This is a good example of the other way that mutation testing can help you to improve the quality and efficiency of your code, by alerting you to over-constrained code blocks.